 Programmatically create a new Google Calendar event with title, start/end time, location, description, attendees, and reminders.

-When deal moves to 'Under Contract' in CRM, create Google Calendar event for closing date with description: 'Closing checklist: [tasks]' and invite transaction coordinator.
+When a deal moves to 'Under Contract' in the CRM, create a Google Calendar event for the closing date with description: 'Diligence checklist: [tasks]' and invite the transaction coordinator.

 Modify an existing calendar event: change time, update description, add attendees, or change location.

-When listing price drops, find all upcoming showings for that property in Google Calendar and update event descriptions: 'PRICE DROP: Now $400k (was $425k)'
+When a seller drops the asking price, find all upcoming tours for that deal in Google Calendar and update event descriptions: 'PRICE DROP: Now $4.0M (was $4.25M), ~7.1% cap'

 Remove an event from the calendar programmatically.

-Property goes under contract.
-Query Google Calendar for all upcoming showings for that property and delete them.
-Send SMS to affected buyers: 'Property now under contract.
-Let me show you similar homes.'
+Deal goes under contract to another buyer.
+Query Google Calendar for all upcoming tours for that deal and delete them.
+Send SMS to affected brokers: 'That asset is now under contract.
+Let's look at similar deals in the submarket.'

 Query calendar for events matching criteria (date range, search term, calendar ID).
 Returns list of events with full details.

-Every Monday at 8 AM, query this week's showings from Google Calendar and generate agent digest email: 'This Week's Showings: [Property 1 - Mon 2 PM], [Property 2 - Tue 10 AM]...'
+Every Monday at 8 AM, query this week's tours from Google Calendar and generate a team digest email: 'This Week's Tours: [Deal 1 - Mon 2 PM], [Deal 2 - Tue 10 AM]...'

 Query whether a specific time slot is available or blocked on the calendar.
 Returns free/busy status without revealing event details (useful for privacy).

-Before assigning a showing to an agent, check their Google Calendar availability for requested time slot.
-Only assign if free; otherwise suggest alternative agent or time.
+Before assigning a tour to an analyst, check their Google Calendar availability for the requested time slot.
+Only assign if free; otherwise suggest an alternative team member or time.

 Add email addresses to an existing event, sending them calendar invites.

-Buyer's spouse wants to join scheduled showing.
-Add spouse email to Google Calendar event, spouse receives calendar invite with property address and details.
+A JV partner wants to join a scheduled site tour.
+Add the partner's email to the Google Calendar event; they receive a calendar invite with the deal address and details.

 Add or modify reminders for a calendar event (e.g., email 24h before, popup 30min before).

-For all closing events, set reminders: 7 days before (email: 'Final walkthrough checklist'), 1 day before (SMS: 'Closing tomorrow—bring photo ID'), 1 hour before (push notification).
+For all capital-call events, set reminders: 7 days before (email: 'Draft LP capital-call notices'), 1 day before (SMS: 'Capital call due tomorrow—confirm wire receipts'), 1 hour before (push notification).

-Create event using natural language (e.g., 'Showing at 123 Oak St tomorrow at 3pm').
-Google Calendar parses and creates structured event.
+Create event using natural language (e.g., 'Tour at 123 Industrial Pkwy tomorrow at 3pm').
+Google Calendar parses and creates a structured event.

-Chatbot or voice assistant captures showing request: 'Schedule showing at 789 Elm Friday afternoon'. n8n uses Quick Event to parse and create calendar entry automatically.
+A chatbot or voice assistant captures a tour request: 'Schedule a tour at 789 Commerce Blvd Friday afternoon'. n8n uses Quick Event to parse and create the calendar entry automatically.

 Get started in approximately 10 minutes for OAuth setup; 20 minutes for calendar organization and first workflow

-Go to console.cloud.google.com, create a new project (e.g., 'Real Estate Automation').
+Go to console.cloud.google.com, create a new project (e.g., 'CRE Automation').
 This project will house your API credentials.

 Use a business Google Workspace account if possible.
 Free Gmail accounts work but have stricter API quotas.